auca/com.122-119/Practice/Structured Programming/Practice_01.md

 ## NOTE

-The checkpoint would be graded by the output of your programs!
-If the output would not match (wrong letters, additional spaces or new lines), you may be penalised and get lower grade.
-Please check you code and output before committing it to github or Canvas.
-Make sure the output of your program match the specified output on this page.
-If you have any questions, feel free to contact TA (teacher assistant) on Canvas in Discussions tab.
+The checkpoint would be graded by the output of your programs.
+You may be penalized and get a lower grade if the result does not match (wrong letters, additional spaces, or newlines).
+Please check your code and output before committing it to GitHub or Canvas.
+Make sure the outcome of your program matches the specified output on this page.
+Don't hesitate to contact TA (teacher assistant) on Canvas in the Discussions tab if you have any questions.

-Moreover, your repository, and especially the folder with lab tasks, should not have additional files with unrelated code.
+Moreover, your repository, especially the folder with lab tasks, should not have additional files with unrelated code.

 ## Problem #1: "Hello, World" (0.4%)